 The park lies near one of the highest points of the state and is close to the watershed divide between the Ohio River and Lake Erie.
 Several major foot trails and canoe routes passed through this vicinity.
 This area became an important trade center for both pioneers and Native American.

 The area developed into an important agricultural and dairy center.
-Cheesemaking was prominent and began nearly as soon as the first settlers arrived.
+Cheesemaking was prominent and began nearly as soon as the first Europeans arrived.
 By 1834, northeast Ohio cheese controlled the southern markets.
 Eventually, canal and rail transportation increased the area's importance.

 The town of Hiram, west of the park, is home to Hiram College where James A. Garfield, 20th President of the United States, was educated.
 At the age of 26, he was chosen president of the college.
 The college was opened in 1851 as the Western Reserve Eclectic Institute, received its charter in 1867, and was rebuilt and enlarged in 1886.